 Hey, why not?
 Deck staining parties are less time-honored than barn-raisings but are a great way to make quick work of a time-consuming project.
 And like hosting a dance when the barn is done, you can thank your friends and neighbors for helping out with a party the next weekend on the newly stained deck…

 When hosting the deck staining party, make sure you have a nice day, the right mix of the right tools, and the right elements for a good time.
 You’ll need stain buckets, brushes, and rags for each volunteer, and a picnic table full of snacks and outdoorsy lunch items: potato salad, pasta salad, chips, and salsa.
 Don’t forget sunscreen, sun hats, work gloves, and coolers of cold beverages within easy reach.
 If your grill is handy, fire up some hot dogs, hamburgers, fish, veggie kabobs, or whatever your friends might enjoy.

 How about a little music?
 Absolutely.
 Invite friends and family to play selections of their favorite music.

-Mr. Handyman guarantees its work and only hires experienced professionals with an average of 10 years’ experience.
+Mr. Handyman guarantees its work and only hires experienced professionals with an average of 10 years of experience.
 Our home improvement professionals arrive with all the necessary tools and protective coverings to complete the job.
-Contact your local Mr. Handyman for quality deck staining services, power washing and more.
+Contact your local Mr. Handyman for quality deck staining services, power washing, and more.